Broccode/acci_eaf/docs/PRD.md

 * Reduction in initial development time for projects using the EAF (qualitative/quantitative).
 * Developer satisfaction (surveys).
 * Consistency and quality of applications built with the EAF (code reviews).
-* Successful use in customer projects including licensing.
+* Successful use in customer projects including licensing and offline installation.
 * Positive feedback regarding compliance/audit support.

 ## 10. Open Questions & Assumptions

 * **Licensing Details:**
   * Exact method for measuring CPU cores in customer environments?
-  * Exact validation logic: Online (own Axians license server?) vs. Offline (signed keys)?
+  * Exact validation logic (Offline: file format, signature mechanism?
+Online: API specification of the Axians server?
 Frequency?
-Behavior on failure (grace period, feature degradation, stop)?
+Behavior on failure online/offline?)
-  * Need/mechanism for secure metric reporting to Axians?
+  * Secure reporting of metrics (if online)?
   * Security aspects of the licensing mechanism?
-Is it optional for internal/non-licensed projects?
+Is it optional for internal projects?
+  * Policy on network failure during optional online check (Fail Open/Closed)?
 * **RLS Enforcement (MikroORM Filters):** Best practices for configuring and dynamically passing parameters (`tenant_id`) to global filters in the NestJS context?
 * **Shared Data Access:** Exact specification where cross-tenant data resides and how access should be standardized (e.g., via config providers)?
 * **Control Plane Bootstrapping:** Concrete process for creating the first tenant (if needed) and the first system administrator?